ONSdigital/tredegar/src/main/resources/bulletins/Cancer Statistics Registrations, England (Series MB1), No. 43, 2012.md

-Theme: People, Population and Community
+﻿Theme: People, Population and Community
 Level 2: Health and Social Care
 Level 3: Conditions and Diseases
 Summary: The number of diagnoses and incidence rates of all types of cancer by age and sex, and by region of residence in England.